eggplantiny/eggp.io/content/resume/en.md

 description: Jung's Portfolio
 ---

 Hello!
-My name is **Jung Sung-woo**
+My name is Jung Sung-woo .

-I am a developer who aspires to be self-motivated and to inspire others through my work. currently working as a Front-End developer at [KT Corp.](https://corp.kt.com/eng/)
+I am a developer who aspires to be self-motivated and to inspire others through my work.

 My passion lies in creating architectures that simplify the development process for others, and fostering a developmental culture that encourages growth.